tensorchiefs/dl_course_2018/docs/exercises/07_CNN_MNIST.md

 Please open the ipython-Notebook [cnn1_mnist](https://github.com/tensorchiefs/dl_course_2018/blob/master/notebooks/07_cnn1_mnist.ipynb) and try to understand the code and run the code.

-Train the model without first standardizing the data which would be done in code cell 7. (cell is a comment here) How large is now the accuracy on the validation set?
+Train the model without first standardizing the data which would be done in code cell 7 (cell is a comment here).
+What is the accuracy on the validation set, now?
 Can you explain, what happened?

 Now train the model with standardizing the data by running the rest of the cells.
-How large is the accuracy on the validation and test set now?
+How good is the accuracy on the validation and test set now?
 Do you observe overfitting?
 Describe how you check for overfitting and/or sketch the corresponding graph.